 Value Chain Analysis is a way of articulating the core business processes and activities of your organisation that deliver value to your customers.
 Captured through workshop sessions with key business stakeholders, Value Chains highlight the actors, interactions, key information assets or systems , challenges and opportunities.
 These outputs are designed to be practical documents that can be used to facilitate understanding and explore opportunities for improvement.

 Understanding where you are is the start point for any change.
 At Mosaic Island we have developed a systematic approach for discovery of your Current Deployed System State that encompasses many dimensions, including applications, infrastructure and the business services/processes that they support.
-Employing both a top-down and bottom-up approach we use a range of tools to extract the source data which we amalgamate with your existing data sources where they exist.
-We store this in a powerful and maintainable data repository which enables flexible reporting to facilitate understanding and informed decision making.
+Employing both a top-down and bottom-up approach, we use a range of tools to extract the source data, which we then amalgamate with your existing data sources where they exist.
+We store this in a powerful and maintainable data repository, which enables flexible reporting to facilitate understanding and informed decision making.

 Our definition of the Target State architecture creates a key business asset that represents the desired state, supporting the business vision in its entirety.
-Reflecting the ideal state that often in reality is never reached, this is a positive aspect as it ensures that the architecture is future-proofed as much as it can be.
-In addition, having a Target State architecture means that each change delivered can be measured as to how it moves the architecture closer (or away) from the target.
+Reflecting the ideal state, that in reality is often never reached, ensures that the architecture is future-proofed as much as it can be.
+In addition, having a Target State architecture means that each change delivered can be measured as to how it moves the architecture closer (or further away) from the target.

 Once the Target State is defined, there then comes the task of mapping out the logical steps of change (the Roadmap) that moves the current state towards the target.
 We do this by identifying those steps, each delivering justifiable business outcomes and benefits in their own right.
 In other words, should the change stop at the end of any step then the business benefit will be achieved.
 There are always many options when creating a roadmap and it is often the hardest part of any change planning.